fullmetalbrackets/blog/src/content/blog/reverse-proxy-nginx-pihole.md

 I use _Pi-Hole_ as a network-wide DNS resolver, and you can add DNS records to point a domain at an IP address through their web UI.
 It's very simple.

 > I will be using <code>\*.home.arpa</code> (per the <a href="https://www.rfc-editor.org/rfc/rfc8375.html" target="_target">RFC recommendation</a> for home networks) and not worrying about HTTPS at this time.
-See <a href="/blog/reverse-proxy-using-nginx-pihole-cloudflare/">this blog post about setup Nginx Proxy Manager for HTTPS with a custom domain</a>.
+[See this blog post about setup Nginx Proxy Manager for HTTPS with a custom domain.](/blog/reverse-proxy-using-nginx-pihole-cloudflare)

 1. Click on **Local DNS** on the sidebar, then click on **DNS Records**.
 2. On the **Domain:** form, type in the full subdomain and domain you want to use, e.g. `plex.home.arpa`.